JoseNunoOliveira/jno/costa/costa.md

 Burney (pag.
 [287](https://books.google.pt/books?id=a0lptAEACAAJ&printsec=frontcover&hl=pt-PT&source=gbs_ge_summary_r&cad=0#v=onepage&q=287&f=false)):

 > "*The musical party which dined today at lord [Stormont](https://en.wikipedia.org/wiki/David_Murray,_2nd_Earl_of_Mansfield#Public_life)'s was select and in the highest degree entertaining and pleasing.
-It consisted of the Prince Poniatowski, **duke of Braganza**, the Portuguese minister, count and countess Thun, M. L'Augier, the chevalier madame and mademoiselle Gluck, the Abate Costa &c."*
+It consisted of the Prince Poniatowski, duke of Braganza, the Portuguese minister, count and countess Thun, M. L'Augier, the chevalier madame and mademoiselle Gluck, the Abate Costa &c."*

 ---